-Congress approved the Federal Fiscal Year (FFY) 2024 budget and for the CDBG/HOME program year the City's allocation is \$1,438,210 for CDBG and \$642,150 for HOME program activities.
-The City anticipates receipting \$150,000 in CDBG program income and \$250,000 in HOME program income.
+Congress approved the Federal Fiscal Year (FFY) 2024 budget and for the CDBG/HOME program year the City's allocation is \$0,000,000-to be determined for CDBG and \$000,000-to be determined for HOME program activities.
+The City anticipates receipting program income from both programs and using prior year resources that are unallocated.